Exploring the space of graphs with fixed discrete curvatures: Introduction

 In the first part, Section \ref{section: approximate sampling}, we consider the problem of \emph{approximate reconstruction} and develop a methodology that works for any notion of discrete curvature.
 We use a Markov chain Monte Carlo-type algorithm (MCMC) to iteratively construct graphs with discrete curvatures close to a target set of curvatures.
 We then use this algorithm to explore the ensemble of graphs with a given discrete curvature sequence in a number of experiments.
 For computational reasons, our discussion focuses on two simple notions of discrete curvature, Forman--Ricci and augmented Forman--Ricci curvature, but we have verified the methodology for other curvatures as well.

 In the second part, Section \ref{section: markov bases}, we take a more theoretical approach and consider the problem of \emph{exact reconstruction} of graphs from a given target Forman--Ricci curvature sequence.
 In this specific case, the problem reduces to a combinatorial question involving the so-called joint degrees in the graph; see for instance \cite{stanton_2012_constructing}.
 Using known characterizations of possible joint degrees in combination with the theory of Markov bases \cite{MarkovBases}, we show that there exists a finite set of graph rewiring moves that connect any two graphs with the same Forman--Ricci curvatures and node degrees; this is the content of Theorem \ref{th: markov moves and transpositions}.
 The set of rewiring moves can be computed using existing computer algebra packages, and we give explicit examples for the case of graphs with a small maximum degree.
-Our result naturally leads to an ergodic Markov chain over the set of all graphs with equal Forman--Ricci curvatures and degrees. \\ ~ \\ \textbf{Organization:} The rest of this article is organized as follows.
-Section \ref{section: background, FR and AFR} introduces the relevant definitions from graph theory and discrete curvature and formalizes the reconstruction question.
-In Section \ref{section: approximate sampling}, we propose an evolutionary MCMC algorithm for approximate reconstruction from a target curvature sequence.
-We then use the algorithm in a number of experiments and describe network statistics of graphs sampled using the algorithm.
-In Section \ref{section: markov bases}, we consider the exact reconstruction problem.
-We formalize the problem and solve it using the theory of joint degree matrices and Markov bases.
-Section \ref{section: conclusion} concludes the article with a summary of the results and an outlook towards future applications and extensions.
+Our result naturally leads to an ergodic Markov chain over the set of all graphs with equal Forman--Ricci curvatures and degrees.